pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 ### Delete a Site from the Site Dashboard

 1. [Go to the Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard) for the site.

    <Alert title="Note" type="info" >

    If you get a message that the site is frozen, and you still want to delete the site, click the **click here to delete it** link.

    </Alert>

 1. Select **Settings**, and then select **Delete Site**.

 1. Click the **Delete Site** button.

-1. Enter the site title (provided just above the text field); this ensures you're aware of the site you're deleting.
+1. Enter the site title (provided just above the text field) to confirm you're aware of which site you're deleting.

 1. Click **Delete This Site**.

-1. After a few moments, the site will be deleted, and you will be returned to your Personal Workspace home.
+After a few moments, the site will be deleted, and you will be returned to your Personal Workspace home.

 ### Delete a Site from a Workspace